nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 MSS:
 1. User requests to add a participant
-2. System requests for confirmation
-3. User confirms
-4. System adds the participant and displays a message indicating no errors.
+2. System adds the participant and displays a message indicating no errors.

 Extensions:\
 1a.
 System detects an error in the entered data.\